David4D/GCManager/README.md

 - Encryption of data
 - ARC support

-## Demo
-Open `GСManagerDemo.xcodeproj`, setup bundle identifier for app with Game Center support and run it.

 ## Installation

 1. Add the `GameKit` and `SystemConfiguration` frameworks to your Xcode project